 Any changes to the calculation scopes, methods, KPIs used, or any other relevant factors affecting a meaningful comparison shall be disclosed.
-The calculation scopes in this Report have expanded to the Group's office in Hong Kong and the PRC.
-The methodologies adopted for Hong Kong office are consistent with previous years, which allows for meaningful comparisons of ESG data over time.
+The calculation scopes in this Report include the Group's offices in Hong Kong and the PRC.
+The methodologies adopted are consistent with the previous reports, which allows for meaningful comparisons of ESG data over time.